SAP/ui5-webcomponents/docs/dev/Development Workflow.md

 on http://localhost:8080/test-resources/pages/ for the `main` package and http://localhost:8081/test-resources/pages/ for the `fiori` package.

-*Note: The server will reload the pages, whenver you make changes in the code.*
+*Note: The server will reload the pages, whenever you make changes in the code.*

 ## 4. Develop